68th Golden Globe Awards

 The 68th Golden Globe Awards were broadcast live from the Beverly Hilton Hotel in Beverly Hills, California on January 16, 2011, by NBC.
-The host was Ricky Gervais.
+The host was Ricky Gervais who hosted the ceremony for the second time.
 The nominations were announced on December 14, 2010, by Josh Duhamel, Katie Holmes and Blair Underwood.
 Robert De Niro was presented with the Cecil B. DeMille Award for lifetime achievement in motion pictures.
 The Social Network won four awards, the most of any film, including best drama.
 It beat British historical tale The King's Speech, which had entered the awards ceremony with the most nominations, but collected just one award.

 Winners and nominees

 These are the nominees for the 68th Golden Globe Awards.
 Winners are listed at the top of each list.